Anabrid: Shaping the Future of Analog Computing

 We can implement basically any differential equation that people learn about during their studies—more complex equations we can transform into simpler differential equations.
 The more complex a problem and its differential equation, the larger the analog computer needed to implement it.
 That is, for every new computational problem, you need to rewire your analog computer.
 But this will be straightforward once we build a reconfigurable analog chip.
 And while digital computers need more execution time to solve more complex computational problems, an analog computer gets bigger and takes the same amount of time to run.

 In practice, an analog computer could act as a co-processor for a digital computer, tackling the problems it is most suited for.
-The users ideally would not even notice that they’re using an analog computer.
+Ideally, the users would not even notice that they’re using an analog computer.

 How Did You Evaluate Your Startup Idea?